sharj0/sharj0.github.io/README.md

-# Welcome to ROSOR's Repository
+# NOW DEPRICATED - Welcome to ROSOR's Repository
 The python scripts and XML files in this repo are for the automatic deployment of QGIS Plugins (note that the connected repo in QGIS will have ".ROSOR" as the prefix of each plugin)